Østbanegade: Public art

-In the garden complex on Trondhjems Plads is Carl Johan Bonnesen's equestrian statue of Diana.
+In the garden complex on Trondhjems Plads is Carl Johan Bonnesen's equestrian statue Diana.
 It was installed on the square in 1909 as a gift from Carl Jacobsen.
-The underpass and outer wall of the raised railway at the end of Nordre Frihavnsgade is decorated with Ib Spand Olsen's illustrations from his childhood memoirs from Østerbro.
+The underpass and outer wall of the raised railway at the end of Nordre Frihavnsgade are decorated with Ib Spang Olsen's illustrations from his childhood memoirs from Østerbro.

 Transport

 The S-train stations Østerport station and Nordhavn station are located on the street. Østerport Station will also be the site of a station on the City Circle Line of the Copenhagen Metro.